 Charleston is a medium-sized city located in the state of Illinois.
 With a population of 21,196 people and four constituent neighborhoods, Charleston is the 116th largest community in Illinois.

-Unlike some cities, Charleston isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Charleston are a mix of both white- and blue-collar jobs.
+Charleston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Charleston is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Charleston who work in office and administrative support (16.16%), food service (12.18%), and teaching (10.76%).

-The education level of Charleston citizens is very high relative to the national average among all cities (21.84%): 34.56% of adults in Charleston have a bachelor's degree or even advanced degree.
+The population of Charleston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.56% of adults in Charleston have a bachelor's degree or even advanced degree.

 The per capita income in Charleston in 2010 was $20,057, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,228 for a family of four.
 However, Charleston contains both very wealthy and poor people as well.
 Charleston also has one of the higher rates of people living in poverty in the nation, with 33.91% of its population below the federal poverty line.